nirajkharel/nirajkharel.github.io/_posts/2024-04-27-android-bug-bounty.md

 **On this way you can show the maximum impact on the application.**

 Also, its not always necessary that the paramter like **privacy-url** will be available on the source code.
 While decompiling the application sometime it references to Strings.xml file.
 If so, you can check for the parameters on there.
 And sometimes the strings will be defined on files like **Constants.java**.
 But if you navigate on to that file, you will file some random characters.
 One of the option could be doing brute force on the adb command to identify the correct parameter.
-Example, most of the time URLs for webview would be referenced by usual parameter like 'url, path, link, redirect, page-url, redirect-url, navigate'.
+Example, most of the time URLs for webview would be referenced by usual parameter like **url, path, link, redirect, page-url, redirect-url, navigate**.
 Just prepare the list of the parameters and craft a bruteforce script.

 Here is the sample one, but check if it works.
 ```python